- 1 How journalists write

 Events and situations that are currently in the news and being talked about.

-An interesting news story will contain some of these elements, but it’s highly unlikely it will contain them all.
+An interesting news story will contain some of these elements, but it’s most unlikely it will contain them all.

 So do you have a story to tell the press?